-The Master’s programme in International Operational Law gives you as a student a highly specialised, practice-informed education in the international law that governs armed conflict and other crises.
+The LL.M. programme in International Operational Law gives you as a student a highly specialised, practice-informed education in the international law that governs armed conflict and other crises.

 The programme focuses on studying the legal room for manoeuvre for states and other actors in the areas of crisis management, defence and security.
-The programme covers the entire spectrum from peace to crisis and armed conflict – always with the legal perspective in focus and primarily focused on international law.
+The programme covers the entire spectrum from peace to crisis and armed conflict from an international legal perspective.

 You will have the opportunity to study, for example: